worfinator/PIFace_Alarm/README.md

 ## Installation

 Download and unpack this repository on the Raspberry PI device with the PI_Face Digital 2 board installed.
-This code will be dependant on the libaries installed from the node-pifacedigital package https://www.npmjs.com/package/node-pifacedigital.
-Make sure to follow the setup instructions listed on the node-pifacedigital readme, and enable the SPI functionality. once the node-pifacedigital libraries a installed you should then be able to use NPM to install the rest of the dependancies.
+This code will be dependant on the libraries installed from the node-pifacedigital package https://www.npmjs.com/package/node-pifacedigital.
+Make sure to follow the setup instructions listed on the [node-pifacedigital readme](https://www.npmjs.com/package/node-pifacedigital), and enable the SPI functionality.
+Once the node-pifacedigital libraries a installed you should then be able to use NPM to install the rest of the dependancies.

 ```bash
 $ npm install